 If you are moving to the Bronx, movers can be helpful in telling you where the hottest nightclubs, best food trucks and delicious restaurants are.
-Don’t get discouraged though if they can’t point you in the direction of beautiful gardens where you can get a dose of nature.
+Don’t get discouraged though if they can’t point you in the direction of the beautiful Bronx gardens where you can get a dose of nature.
 Just because someone does not know of some of these magical places, does not mean that they don’t exist!
 The Bronx has so much more to offer than most people realize.
 Below are some recommended places to visit where the fragrance from the flowers and song from the birds will just carry you away.

 New York Botanical Garden